miscsamchris/DevXFights/README.md

-# DevXFights
+# DevXBattle (AKA DevXFights)

-**DevXFights** is an exciting, community-driven Web3 app where developers can showcase their coding prowess and battle for tokens!
+**DevXBattle** is an exciting, community-driven Web3 app where developers can showcase their coding prowess and battle for tokens!
 By connecting their GitHub account and Aptos wallet, users can mint a unique, Pokémon card-like soul-bound token (SBT) representing their developer stats and achievements.

 ## 🎮 How It Works